Sgt. Mitchell Shephard

 - He also speaks with a grizzled, guttural voice à la Duke Nukem after the Time Skip, complete with corny one-liners.
 Whether the impression was intentional or not is up to debate, however.

-- Foil: Is arguably this to Freeman.
-While Freeman is part of the Black Mesa Scientists, Mitchell is part of the HECU, Freeman doesn't speak but Mitchel is quite chatty and so on.
+- Foil: To Freeman.
+While Freeman is part of the staff at Black Mesa, Mitchell is part of the HECU; Freeman doesn't speak, but Mitchell is quite chatty; Freeman is constantly working on the whims of others, while Mitchell is a leader with his own goal; and so on.

-- Gas Mask Mook: Before getting his face redecorated with a crowbar, he was wearing a HECU Gas Mask and Helmet just like Adrian Shephard.
-Which makes sense considering they're brothers.
+- Gas Mask Mook: Before getting his face redecorated with a crowbar, he was wearing an HECU gas mask and helmet just like Adrian Shephard.
 Although he has the decency to wear full-fingered gloves and not roll up his sleeves.

 - Glass Cannon: How he plays in comparison to those familiar with Gordon.
-Mitchell has an impressive armory of guns and occasional melee weapons at his disposal, but he lacks Gordon's more exotic weaponry like the gravity gun, the HEV suit for extra defense, and he's more limited in movement (he can only sprint forward and his accuracy suffers greatly as a result, unlike Gordon being able to sprint in any direction).
+Mitchell has an impressive armory of guns and occasional melee weapons at his disposal, but he lacks Gordon's more exotic weaponry like the gravity gun, the HEV suit for extra defense, and he's more limited in movement (he can only sprint forward and his accuracy suffers greatly as a result, unlike Gordon being able to sprint in any direction without affecting his current weapon's accuracy).
 One reviewer noted that the story itself seems to take note of this when Gordon trounces Mitchell at the beginning.Tehsnakerer: It's like a monster truck slamming into a tuk-tuk.
 It's no competition.

-- Good Scars, Evil Scars: Courtesy of Gordon (Actually Adam) redecorating his face with a crowbar.
-Whether he's good or evil is up for interpretation.
+- Good Scars, Evil Scars: Courtesy of Gordon (actually Adam) redecorating his face with a crowbar.
+Whether he's good or evil is up for interpretation, though he definitely sees himself as evil.

 - Hand Cannon: Gets a revolver that looks like a blend between a S&W Model 500 and a pimped-out Model 629, as it has visual features of both while using the latter's caliber.
 He seems to have taken a liking towards it.